Tell Us Your Best Tokyo Tips

 TIP 6: USE MATHS

-Remember that Kenken puzzles use math, and this can further eliminate candidates.
-For example, if you are solving a 6 by 6 grid and have a cage with a sum equal to 11, then there are only two numbers that can go in, 6 and 5, so we can put them as the only candidates.
+Remember that Kenken puzzles use math, which can further eliminate candidates.
+For example, if you are solving a six-by-six grid and have a cage with a sum equal to 11, then only two numbers can go in, 6 and 5, so we can put them as the only candidates.
 Always look for cages like this where only a few numbers can go in.

 TIP 7: LOOK FOR PAIRS AND TRIPLES

-Above are an example of pairs, and yet again this makes Kenken puzzles similar Sudoku ones.
+The above are examples of pairs, and yet again, this makes Kenken puzzles similar to Sudoku ones.
 So, if you have two cells in a row or column where only two numbers can go, those cells can be eliminated from other candidate lists in that row or column.

 TIP 8: BE FLEXIBLE IN YOUR THINKING